dgyliang/Hunting-Horn-Player/README.md

 Very simple Discord music player bot made with discord.py, with Munster Hunter quirks.
 Do not recommend adding additional functionalities to this bot without organizing the existing music bot functionality into a cog.

-python 3, youtube_dl and discord.py with audio extension libraries required.
+Python 3; youtube_dl and discord.py with audio extension libraries required.
 FFmpeg also needs to be downloaded and added to path: https://www.ffmpeg.org/

   - clear :      clears queue
   - current :    dispalys current song